 I am not here to make a moral speech about prostitution.. .[BUT] ...
 There is an important debate to be held on the rights and wrongs of prostitution and the laws that should have an impact on it, by my Bill does not deal with that.

-because by raising the threshold one raises the threshold.
+threshold, because by raising the threshold one raises the threshold.
 That may sound like a truism, but this approach will change the behaviour of those choosing to pay.
-The behavioural implication is there for those worried about breaching the criminal law
+The behavioural implication is there for those worried about breaching the

-and risking 14 years in prison because someone could be a minor of 15 and a half years old.
+criminal law and risking 14 years in prison because someone could be a minor of 15 and a half years old.
 On that borderline, threshold behaviour changes, so I would like Parliament to change that threshold to 21.
-In essence, that will take all the teenage
+In essence, that will take all

 My Bill seeks solely and simply to raise that threshold.
 I think that raising the threshold will have a huge impact because the age group involved---older teenagers---must be given the space in which to turn around their lives.
 Our current